 Because of this, they tend to cost a bit more than a traditional weighted blanket, but knowing that it will keep you comfortable during every season is worth the cost.

-We recommend using GnO Weighted Blanket, which is a top-of-the-line weighted blanket set that can be used in all four seasons.
-It is made out of a high-quality bamboo and cotton blend that ensures that it is breathable but also warm when it needs to be.
-Additionally, it uses hypoallergenic glass beads and comes with a top of the line duvet cover.
+Utiliza top-of-the-line weighted blanket set that can be used in all four seasons.
+It is made out of a high-quality Additionally, look for weighted blankets uses hypoallergenic glass beads and comes with a top of the line duvet cover.

 Tips To Stay Cool When Using A Weighted Blanket